-Think of a few examples of entertainers, politicians, and business titans.
+Think of a few of the most famous entertainers, politicians, and business titans you can think of.
 They are some most recognized people in the world.
-We all know who they are and what they do.
-They will all have one thing in common: a personal brand.
-We remember them because of an image they portray, a tagline they say consistently, or a specific niche they focus on.
-In the mortgage business it’s important to find something that sets you apart from everyone else.
-When I coaching mortgage professionals here are the first questions I ask them:
+We all know what they do, but we are more interested with who they are.
+We remember them because of an image they portray, something they frequently say, or a specific topic that they focus on.
+In business, it’s also important to find something that sets you apart from everyone else.